PamPayne/austria/austria-legal-text-en.md

 www.parlament.gv.at
 Internal - Intellectual Property

-permit holder, a minimum distance of 100 metres of pavement must be maintained in any case; the number of inhabitants of the municipalities shall be based on the result of the last census published by the Federal Institute for Statistics Austria;
+permit holder, a minimum distance of 100 metres of pavement must be maintained in any case; the number of inhabitants of the municipalities shall be based on the result of the last census published by the **Federal Institute for Statistics Austria**;
 8. compliance with the provisions of Section 25 (3) mutatis mutandis;
 9. the submission of a gambling addiction potential analysis for each game of chance covered by the licence;
-10. a binding setting of monetary and temporal maximum values per day, week and month by gamblers (**self-limitation**), whereby increases only take effect immediately after the expiry of 72 hours and reductions;
+10. a binding setting of monetary and temporal maximum values per day, week and month by gamblers (self-limitation), whereby increases only take effect immediately after the expiry of 72 hours and reductions;
 11. the possibility to inspect one's own gambling behaviour divided into day, week and month;
 12. the restriction of the deposit of gaming credits per week with a maximum of EUR 250 for players up to the age of 26 (deposit limit) and for players from the age of 26 with a maximum of EUR 1,680 per month (deposit limit); whereby a different amount may be set for players over the age of 23 if this does not endanger the player within the meaning of Paragraph 25(3) and additional measures are mandatory, such as the monitoring of gambling behaviour and the use of feedback tools;'